pguyot/AtomVM/doc/src/getting-started-guide.md

 AtomVM applications can be written in Erlang or Elixir, or a combination of both.
 The AtomVM community has provided tooling for both platforms, making deployment of AtomVM applications as seamless as possible.

-For information about how to flash your application to your Raspberry Pico, see the [AtomVM Tooling](./atomvm-tooling.md#raspberry-pico) chapter.
+For information about how to flash your application to your Raspberry Pi Pico, see the [AtomVM Tooling](./atomvm-tooling.md#raspberry-pico) chapter.

 ## Getting Started on the Generic UNIX platform